 Mixing with EQ can present a host of challenges.
-Sometimes making minor tweaks on the graphic or parametric EQ seems pointless, your ear becomes fatigued and desensitized.
-Maybe you need a drastic push to hear what frequencies work and which need to go.
+Sometimes, making minor tweaks on the graphic or parametric EQ seems pointless; your ear becomes fatigued and desensitized.
+You may need a drastic push to hear what frequencies work and which need to go.
 Fortunately, there are tools for just these purposes: filters.
 But before you get too excited, there are quite a few filter types to grapple with.
 They each follow the same principle but should be used in different EQing scenarios.
 Let’s take a look at these filter types and learn how to use them properly.

 Filters work the same way in audio production.
 A barrier is placed over the track so that only certain frequencies can pass through.
 These might be high frequencies, low frequencies, or something more specific.
 In addition to just removing certain frequencies, audio filters can also amplify them.
 Ultimately, filters serve as useful tools for making bold EQ decisions and cleaning up a muddy mix.
 So now let’s examine these filter types and what makes them useful.

 To hone in on a more specific frequency range, we use bandpass filters.
 The name bandpass refers to the bandwidth or range of frequencies selected on the spectrum.
 To use a bandpass filter, you first select the bandwidth (say 500-700 Hz).
-Frequencies within that range will then be boosted.
-Those outside the range are attenuated.
+Frequencies within that range will then be boosted, while those outside the range are attenuated.
 A larger bandwidth means a low Q factor or a more gradual slope.
 A narrower bandwidth results in a high Q factor with a steep, sharp slope.

 These two filter types extend from bandpass filters but take them to the extreme.
 This is where the high Q factors come into play.
 Rather than just aim for a range of frequencies, peak and notch filters target one specific frequency.
 As you might have assumed, peak filters boost that specific frequency while notch filters attenuate it.